turbolinks/turbolinks-ios/README.md

 The demo includes a simple HTTP server that serves a Turbolinks 5 web app on `localhost` at port 9292.
 To start the server, run `TurbolinksDemo/demo-server` from the command line.

-To start the demo application in the Simulator, open `turbolinks-ios.xcworkspace` and run the TurbolinksDemo target.
+Once you’ve started the demo server, explore the demo application in the Simulator by opening `turbolinks-ios.xcworkspace` and running the TurbolinksDemo target.

 # Understanding Turbolinks Concepts